Can Serrapeptase unblock fallopian tubes?

 How can Serrapeptase help with blocked fallopian tubes?

-Robert Redfearn was one of the pioneers in bringing Serrapeptase to a wider audience he has formulated his own Serrapeptase brand and made it into the best-selling Serrapeptase in the world, I asked Robert can Serrapeptase unblock fallopian tubes and second how does it work?
+Good health naturally were pioneers in bringing Serrapeptase to a wider audience by formulating their own Serrapeptase brand and made it into the best-selling Serrapeptase in the world, I asked the question can Serrapeptase unblock fallopian tubes and second how does it work?

-Robert believes that Serrapeptase is a more natural way to help conceiving a baby instead of IVF treatment or laparoscopy, once the scar tissue is removed the cha chances of becoming pregnant will increase dramatically, in fact according to Robert many women go on to become pregnant naturally.
+I that Serrapeptase is a more natural way to help conceiving a baby instead of IVF treatment or laparoscopy, once the scar tissue is removed the cha chances of becoming pregnant will increase dramatically, in fact according testimonials many women go on to become pregnant naturally.

 How many Serrapeptase a day?

-Reading through the Serrapeptase recommendations for blocked fallopian tube it seems that the 80,000 IU Serrapeptase from the Good health naturally people needs to be taken at a rate of two tablets two times each day.
+Reading through the Serrapeptase recommendations for blocked fallopian tube it seems that the 80,000 IU Serrapeptase from the Good health naturally people needs to be taken at a rate of two tablets two times each day for the first month and one tablet once a day for two months.

 It seems to be very plausible to answer yes to the question can Serrapeptase unblock fallopian tubes based on anecdotal evidence from women that have used Serrapeptase to help them become pregnant.